bensonnalle/swift-classVSstruct-reading-swift-intro-000/README.md

 ```

 After this code runs, what are the contents of `library1.tracks`?
 What about the contents of `library2.tracks`?
 Why?

+llibrary1.tracks will be Michelle, Voodoo Child, and Come As You are, and so will library2.tracks becayse they are a refrence type

 <a href='https://learn.co/lessons/ClassesVsStructs' data-visibility='hidden'>View this lesson on Learn.co</a>